 Food & Culture Highlights

-Food in Ticket for a 19th-Century Frankfurt VR Journey in English USD 23 reflects regional produce and neighbourhood traditions.
+Food in Private Tour of Mutianyu Great Wall and Summer Palace USD 108 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.